dmerejkowsky/blog/content/en/post/0108-classes-rock.md

 Let's imagine we are writing software inside a big company with several teams.
 Reading the specification again, it's clear that the client is *extremely* worried about robot names: each and every line of the specification talks about it!
-Ff there is a bug affecting the robot name, the client is going to get pissed.
+If there is a bug affecting the robot name, the client is going to get pissed.

 And that's where using _encapsulation_ makes sense: by "hiding" the `name` attribute from the users of the Robot class, we are actually covering our bases.
-If someone from an other team writes `robot._name = "something-else"`, the client will get mad (the robot name no longer has the correct format), but we can  tell him it's not our fault: the other team should not have broken the encapsulation without asking us first!
+If someone from another team writes `robot._name = "something-else"`, the client will get mad (the robot name no longer has the correct format), but we can  tell him it's not our fault: the other team should not have broken the encapsulation without asking us first!